99stealth/aws-profile-manager/README.md

   --help       Show this message and exit.

 Commands:
-  profile-add     Add new AWS profile to your ~/.aws/credentials profile-remove  Removes AWS profile from your ~/.aws/credentials profile-switch  Switch default AWS profile in your ~/.aws/credentials rotate-keys     Rotate keys for defined profile ~/.aws/credentials
+  profile-add      Add new AWS profile to your ~/.aws/credentials profile-current  Shows current default AWS profile from your... profile-list     Shows all AWS profile from your ~/.aws/credentials profile-remove   Removes AWS profile from your ~/.aws/credentials profile-switch   Switch default AWS profile in your ~/.aws/credentials rotate-keys      Rotate keys for defined profile ~/.aws/credentials
 ```

 ## How does it work